xadahiya/w3schools-offline/README.md

 http://localhost/W3schools/index.html

 #Windows instructions
-  1.On the Start menu, click Settings and select Control Panel 2.Double-click Add or Remove Programs
+  On the Start menu, click Settings and select Control Panel Double-click Add or Remove Programs
-  3.Click Add/Remove Windows Components
+  Click Add/Remove Windows Components
-  4.Install Internet Information Services (IIS)
+  Install Internet Information Services (IIS)
-  5.Look for a new folder called Inetpub on your hard drive( windows installation drive ) 6.Open the Inetpub folder, and find a folder named wwwroot
+  Look for a new folder called Inetpub on your hard drive( windows installation drive ) Open the Inetpub folder, and find a folder named wwwroot
   7. Download and extract the following file https://drive.google.com/file/d/0BxNDMvWYfeVEOUpOU1cwSndfVFU/view
   8. Copy the contents from www.w3schools.com folder to wwwroot folder ( just copy the contents of the folder not the folder)